 It’s also protected from bad weather by Bowen Island, which bears the brunt of any big swells and means even on a day with dangerous surf warnings, the kids could safely swim.

 From Murrays Beach it’s an additional 800m to Governors Head, directly opposite the peninsula.
 (This is part of a longer walk that goes up past Hole in the Wall and up to Green Patch.)
 It’s a wide and easy to follow track through eucalypt forest, with some interpretative signage.

-The track follow the edge of the cliff, which gets steeper towards the end of the peninsula.
-A fenced viewing area at the end provides a great view towards Bowen Island, with the shallow channel bearing the brunt of strong winds and a high swell.
+The track follows the edge of the cliff, which gets steeper towards the end of the peninsula.
+A fenced viewing area at the end provides a great view towards Bowen Island, with the shallow channel bearing the brunt of strong winds and a large swell.

 Going back, I follow the coast instead of the marked track, descending down the steep slope to the rocky shore, which is fairly easy to follow.
 There are a few other people observing the massive waves, and a pair of sooty oystercatchers, foraging in the inter-tidal zone.

 There’s a few sections where I need to detour slightly inland to avoid small inlets – it’s not difficult walking but I wouldn’t recommend going this way with small children.
 Eventually I reach the shore again, and walk back along Murrays Beach to my starting point.

 It’s a great beach for swimming, and adding the short walk to Governors Head was worth it for the view (especially if it’s a day with a big swell).
 With more time, I would have liked to continue up the coast at least to Hole in the Wall.
 But that will have to be another day!

 |Location||Murrays Beach carpark, accessed via Jervis Bay Road through Booderee National Park (entry fee payable)|

 |Distance||Approx 3km return for beach and Governors Head lookout

 Up to 10km return if going up to Green Patch (and back)